User Preference Meets Pareto-Optimality in Multi-Objective Bayesian Optimization: Introduction

 To address this challenge, we present a new method, termed Preference-Utility-Balanced MOBO (PUB-MOBO), that systematically approaches the user-informed regions of interest within the Pareto-front by synergizing global and local search strategies.
 PUB-MOBO begins with a global search driven by utility maximization to identify regions in the solution space that align with user preferences.
 Subsequently, a local search is conducted in the vicinity of these solutions to discover solutions that are closer to Pareto-optimality.
 Additionally, a new utility function, the Preference-Dominated Utility Function (PDUF), is proposed that encapsulates the concept of dominance within a single function.
 PDUF allows for consistently identifying dominating solutions, while providing a straightforward means for expressing all possible user preferences.
 This differs to existing utility functions for preference-based MOBO such as the negative $l_1$ distance from an ideal solution irrespective of the solution being on the Pareto-front or an infeasible ideal solution \cite{miettinen1999nonlinear}, or the weighted sum where not all Pareto-optimal points can be assigned with the highest utility value from any choice of weights \cite{chiandussi2012comparison}.
 Empirical demonstrations on several synthetic benchmark and real-world problems show that PUB-MOBO not only enhances the utility of the optimization solutions, but also yields near Pareto-optimal solutions.

-In sum, the main contributions of this paper include: \begin{enumerate}[(C1)] \item We introduce a new preference-based MOBO method, PUB-MOBO, that can effectively integrate feedback about user preferences and moves towards Pareto-optimality in MOO of black-box functions.
-We also demonstrate that this has similar computational complexity compared to the state of the art. \item We propose the use of gradient descent (GD) in the context of MOBO, along with a new utility function, PDUF, that seamlessly combine user preferences with the notion of dominance to identify user-preferred solutions that are approximately Pareto-optimal. \item We illustrate the importance of reducing gradient uncertainty in GD to aid PUB-MOBO in locating high-utility near Pareto-optimal solutions.
+In sum, the main contributions of this paper include: \begin{enumerate}[(C1)] \item We introduce a new preference-based MOBO method, PUB-MOBO, that can effectively integrate feedback about user preferences and moves towards Pareto-optimality in MOO of black-box functions. \item We propose the use of gradient descent (GD) in the context of MOBO, along with a new utility function, PDUF, that seamlessly combine user preferences with the notion of dominance to identify user-preferred solutions that are approximately Pareto-optimal. \item We illustrate the importance of reducing gradient uncertainty in GD to aid PUB-MOBO in locating high-utility near Pareto-optimal solutions.
 Our approach is based on the Gradient Information acquisition function \cite{muller2021local}.

 \item Through numerical experiments on synthetic and real-world benchmark problems, we demonstrate that incorporating GD into utility-based MOBO can significantly enhance performance, yielding solutions that better align user preferences and Pareto-optimality. \end{enumerate}